nv-legate/legate/docs/legate/source/developer/style.rst

 readability of a code-base.
 If all code is written in a similar style and flow, then a reader may begin to form implicit assumptions (which should hold), and does not need to adapt to new forms.
 In short, the point of a common style is not to enforce one that is "pretty" or "elegant".
-It is first and foremost to improve the understand-ability of the code.
+It is first and foremost to improve the understandability of the code.

 However, there are some areas where automatic enforcement is not yet sufficient, or not